 Misaligned performance expectations

-Benefits of a VMS: A VMS tracks vendor performance, enforces compliance, standardizes documentation, and keeps vendors accountable.
+How a VMS Reduces Vendor Risk: A VMS tracks vendor performance, enforces compliance, standardizes documentation, and keeps vendors accountable.

 Operational risk includes: